Category Archives: Liechtenstein Royals

 Nikolaus was raised at Vaduz Castle and began his primary education nearby.
 He then attended the Schottengymnasium (Scots College) in Vienna.
 Following high school in Zuoz, Switzerland, he studied law at the University of Vienna, graduating in 1972.

 The Prince worked for the International Red Cross in Geneva, and later as a consultant in Liechtenstein’s Office of International Relations.
 From 1979-1989, he served as Permanent Representative to the Council of Europe.
-In 1986, he was appointed the first non-resident Ambassador to the Holy See, a position which he held until July 2017.
+In 1986, he was appointed the first non-resident Ambassador to the Holy See, a position he held until July 2017.
 In addition, he served as Ambassador to Switzerland from 1989-1996, and Ambassador to Belgium and the European Union from 1996-2010.

 • Prince Leopold (born and died 1984)